Multi-agent contract design with a budget: Introduction

-In our model, each agent exerts effort towards an independent task, in which it may succeed or fail, and the principal can commit to a contract which defines the payment to each agent as a function of the set of agents who are successful.
-We capture the principal's budgetary restrictions by assuming it has access to an exclusive-use budget: the total payment to the agents can never exceed the budget, and any unused portion of the budget provides no additional value to the principal.
-This assumption is appropriate in situations where, for example, the budget is provided to the principal as a restricted-use fund, or where the principal can only reward the agents with probability shares for an indivisible prize.
+In our model, each agent exerts costly effort towards a task, in which it may independently succeed or fail, and the principal, who is budget-constrained, can commit to a contract which defines the payment to each agent as a function of the set of agents who are successful.
+For convenience, we assume that the principal's budget is exclusive-use, meaning that any unused portion of the budget provides no additional value to the principal.
+The assumption is appropriate when the budget is provided as a restricted-use fund or when agents are rewarded with probability shares for an indivisible prize.
+It is also reasonable in environments where the budget is small in comparison to the benefit associated with successful submissions, as might be the case in crowdsourcing for innovation.
 The principal's problem is then to find a contract, which describes how the budget is distributed among the agents for each outcome, so as to incentivize agents to exert higher effort towards being successful.\\

-We first show that, even though there might be multiple contracts that are optimal, any such contract must be \textit{successful-get-everything} (SGE): it rewards only the successful agents, and additionally, it distributes the entire budget among them.
-In particular, contracts such as piece-rate or bonus-pool contracts, which under certain outcomes would distribute only a fraction of the budget to successful agents, can never be optimal in this setting.
-Intuitively, the principal should be able to improve upon contracts that leave money on the table by using that leftover money to increase the rewards of some successful agent and thereby incentivize that agent to exert more effort.
-However, equilibrium forces imply that there isn't necessarily an obvious way to distribute this left-over budget and induce higher effort from all agents.
-Nevertheless, we show that there is always some way to do this, and this implies that any optimal contract must be SGE.
-We further show that any contract which is SGE is optimal for some monotone objective of the principal.
-Stated differently, the maximal set of implementable equilibria are characterized by equilibria of SGE contracts. \\
+We first show that, even though there might be multiple optimal contracts, any such contract must be \textit{successful-get-everything} (SGE): it rewards only successful agents and distributes the entire budget among them.
+In particular, contracts such as piece-rate or bonus-pool contracts, which under certain outcomes distribute only a fraction of the budget to successful agents, can never be optimal in this setting.
+Intuitively, the principal should be able to improve upon contracts that leave money on the table by using that leftover money to increase the rewards of some successful agent, thus incentivizing them to exert greater effort.\footnote{This intuition is slightly misleading, since equilibrium forces imply that there isn't necessarily an obvious way to distribute this left-over budget and induce higher effort from all agents.
+Nevertheless, we show that there is always some way to do this, and this implies that any optimal contract must be SGE.} We further show that any SGE contract is optimal for some monotone objective of the principal.
+In other words, the maximal set of implementable equilibria is exactly the set of equilibria of SGE contracts. \\